 FinViz, short for financial visualizations, is one of the most popular browser-based stock screener and research site for the stock market.
 The free version is very useful to both traders and investors alike.
 For a fee, users can access the elite version.

 It offers a vast array of scanning functionality.
 There are fundamental filters like EPS growth and insider ownership.
 There are technical filters like candlestick patterns and distance from moving average.
 There's also descriptive filters like short interest and analyst consensus.

-FinViz boasts that their platform is used by a multitude of investment banks like Goldman Sachs and JP Morgan Chase.
+FinViz boasts that their platform is used by a multitude of investment banks.
+In fact, banks like Goldman Sachs and JP Morgan Chase.
 Hedge funds like SAC Capital also use them.

 It has great tools to quickly establish a macro view of the market.
 FinViz has beautiful charts and advanced technical analysis tools.
 Keep reading to see how this screener can work for you!

 The screener feature is where FinViz really shines.
 What impressed me the most was the sheer number of filters one can apply for FREE!
 Traders and investors can easily choose from over 60 individual criteria.
 As a result, you'll receive every stock that fits their criteria.